Anton Nelson

-Anthony Piers Nelson (born 31 July 1997) is a Caymanian football player who plays as a striker for Canadian League1 Ontario club Masters FA and the Cayman Islands national team.
+Anthony Piers Nelson (born 31 July 1997) is a Caymanian football player who plays as a striker for the Cayman Islands national team.

 Early life

 Nelson played youth football with Tigers.
 In January 2009, he won the Kick-It 3v3 Soccer World Championship with the Cayman Stingrays U11.
 At age 13, he moved to England and attended the Shrewsbury School.

 In 2016, he began attending Valparaiso University in the United States, where he played for the men's soccer team.

 Club career

 In 2017, he played with Bognor Regis Town in the National League South.

 In 2018, he has a trial with Welsh club Flint Town United, before signing with Llanelli Town in the Welsh Premier League.
 Afterwards, he had trials with Northern Irish Premier League clubs, before returning to the Cayman Islands.

 In 2025, he played with Canadian club Master's FA, featuring mostly with the second team.

 International career

 He made his debut for the Cayman Islands national football team on 22 March 2019 in a CONCACAF Nations League qualifier against Montserrat.